 Thanks to Marianne from Mum on the Move

 Kaikoura lies on the East Coast of the South Island.
-The natural beauty of the area from the mountains to the abundance of marine life makes it a perfect place to visit on New Zealand South Island with kids.
+From the mountains to the abundance of marine life, the natural beauty of the area makes it a perfect place to visit on New Zealand South Island with kids.

 A 2-hour drive from Picton – the gateway to the South Island – will find you arriving in a seaside gem where morning beach walks, shell collecting, and animal encounters will all feature highly on your activity “to-do” list.